aashuparajuli/markdown-to-html/README.md

 - parse ordered lists from File
 - parse italics using asterisk from File
 - parse bold using underscore from File
+- a bash script to run the file 100 times and average results

 # Future features

 ## Short-term

+- for bash script
 - links
 - italics using underscore
 - pass in filepaths using command-line arguments